bhure/bhure.github.io/_posts/2021-04-14-CRTO_Review.md

 ## Background
-Coming to my backgroung I did OSCP recently and have been invlolved in red teaming assignments so I thought why not give one of the most hyped red team certifications a shot.
+Coming to my background I did OSCP recently and have been invlolved in red teaming assignments so I thought why not give one of the most hyped red team certifications a shot.

 I admit the hype is real.